 Getting to Ninstints isn’t easy

-Located off the southern tip of Haida Gwaii (formerly the Queen Charlotte Island), it’s a long boat ride (about four rough, cold hours) away from the launch site at Moresby Camp.
+Located off the southern tip of Haida Gwaii (formerly the Queen Charlotte Islands), it’s a long boat ride (about four rough, cold hours) away from the launch site at Moresby Camp.

 Boat tours are provided by Moresby Explorers but it’s also possible to visit via a kayak if the weather God’s cooperate.
 There’s an open water crossing where wind and swell can make it unsafe to cross but our group of nine got lucky.